How to future proof your business and start using cleaner, greener materials

-On my endeavours of looking around for materials and applications of reaching the holy grail, I have found my top 5.
+In my endeavours of searching for materials and applications to reach the holy grail, I have found my top 5.

 Cigarettes don’t have much going for them, they produce toxic chemicals, are a health risk and the benefits are nill.
-But for the meantime they are here to stay and whilst we can still purchase cigarettes, there is always the waste stream produced by the tobacco industry and the users.
-Whilst all of this is quite negative, there are solutions being dreamed of and implemented to tackle the cigarette waste and making new products with them.
-Enviropoles is one of these solution based businesses.
-They instal cigarette poles in community spaces, office blocks and whatever else they are commissioned to do.
-Smokers put their butts in the bins which are then Terracycle who clean and pelatise the plastic remains of the cigarettes and send this off to companies like Replas who remanufacture the waste into new functional products, like park benches, bollards and signs.
+But in the meantime they are here to stay and whilst we can still purchase cigarettes, there is always the waste stream produced by the tobacco industry and the users.
+Whilst all of this is quite negative, there are solutions being dreamed of and implemented to tackle cigarette waste and making new products with them.
+Enviropoles is one of these solution-based businesses.
+They install cigarette poles in community spaces, office blocks, and whatever else they are commissioned to do.
+Smokers put their butts in the bins which are then Terracycle who clean and pelatise the plastic remains of the cigarettes and send this off to companies like Replas who remanufacture the waste into new functional products, like park benches, bollards, and signs.
 It’s not going to stop plastic waste, but it is definitely going to change business and promote the circular economy.

-- Keep your beers cold without a bad conscious hangover
+3. Keep your beers cold without a bad conscience hangover

 Styrofoam is a killer, it’s pretty good at keeping things cold though.
-Remember hot summer days, cold beers, backyard cricket and the bbq.
-In the past we had ecologically unfriendly styrofoam coolers, but just recently Igloo have designed a new, functional and biodegradable cooler Recool that will not see the local wildlife mistakenly eating it and dying or our future generations still finding styrofoam in the ecosystem.
-So you can keep your beers cold without having a bad conscious hangover.
+Remember hot summer days, cold beers, backyard cricket, and the BBQ.
+In the past, we had ecologically unfriendly styrofoam coolers, but just recently Igloo has designed a new, functional and biodegradable cooler Recool that will not see the local wildlife mistakenly eating it and dying or our future generations still finding styrofoam in the ecosystem.
+So you can keep your beers cold without having a bad conscience hangover.

-One thing I love about this period we live in, is that there are a multitude of solutions being dreamt and innovated.
+One thing I love about this period we live in is that there is a multitude of solutions being dreamt and innovated.
 Whilst Greta Thunberg is protesting our governments and raising the issues about climate change and the security of the planet, there are entrepreneurs like these two friends from Deserto who have reimagined leather made from cactus.
-This is not a greenwashed version of the other vegan leathers that we have had circulate in the past 2 years, which really are PVC and toxic polymer based materials that do not biodegrade, but make you feel better when you buy them because the marketing is good.
-No, Adrián López Velarde and Marte Cázarez have claimed to have made a responsible product that mimics leather, is completely non toxic and is not made using phthalates, or PVC in their design.
+This is not a greenwashed version of the other vegan leathers that we have had to circulate in the past 2 years, which really are PVC and toxic polymer-based materials that do not biodegrade but make you feel better when you buy them because the marketing is good.
+No, Adrián López Velarde and Marte Cázarez have claimed to have made a responsible product that mimics leather, is completely non-toxic, and is not made using phthalates, or PVC in their design.